-The $\overline{\text{CLR}}$ pulse activation time-the falling edge of $\overline{\text{CLR}}$ to when the output starts to change-is typically 280 ns.
-However, if the value is outside the linear region, it typically takes 520 ns after executing $\overline{\text{CLR}}$ for the output to start changing.
-See Figure 43.
+The CLR pulse activation time-the falling edge of CLR to when the output starts to change-is typically 280 ns.
+However, if outside the DAC linear region, it typically takes 520 ns after executing CLR for the output to start changing (see Figure 38).

-See Table 14 for contents of the input shift register during the loading clear code register operation.
+See Table 14 for contents of the input shift register during the loading clear code register operation